 - Some courses have a hybrid delivery, where you will have a few face-to-face class sessions but some instruction will be completed online.

 - Some courses will be completely online.

 - Schedules for courses differ between the Denver and Greeley delivery locations.

 You will be eligible for licensure at the end of the Spring term, and can apply for teaching jobs that begin that Summer/Fall.

-- Practicums: field experience hours in the classroom.
+- Practicum: field experience hours in a middle school or high school classroom.
 You will be assigned to a school for the Fall semester of the program.
 This experience includes some teaching responsibilities.

-- Student teaching: a full-time teaching responsibility that takes place in the spring semester of the program.
-You will be required to spend 16 full weeks in a classroom.
-You may apply to teach in any location you choose: close to home, abroad, or anywhere in between.
+- Student teaching: a full-time (Monday–Friday during school hours) teaching responsibility that takes place in the spring semester of the program.
+You will be required to spend 16 full weeks in a middle school or high school classroom.
 We do our best to accommodate requests for placement, but there are no guarantees of availability at a requested area/school.

-- Visit the School of Teacher Education page for this program.
+- Learn more about the School of Teacher Education faculty.